 While they serve a purpose, they aren’t practical.
 They take up unnecessary room in your backpack and don’t fit right all the time.
 Thankfully, there is a better alternative!

 The Trtl Travel Pillow is an elegant solution to the problem.
 You simply wrap it around your neck and you’re done.
-You have neck support, you can use on long journeys that will easily fi in your bag, and not take up much space.
+You have neck support, which you can use on long journeys that will easily fit in your bag, and not take up much space.